dhoulb/multi-semantic-release/README.md

 - semantic-release needs to check if a given tag already exists at a given commit, and not create it / push it if that's true
 - Release notes for multiple package releases need to be merged BUT the Github release only done once (by having the notes merged at the semantic-release level but only published once, or having the Github plugin merge them)
 - Make it clear in documentation that the default tag `v1.0.0` will have the same effect as Lerna's fixed mode (all changed monorepo packages released at same time)

+## Contributing
+Feel free to open any kind of issues: bugs, feature requests or questions.
+You're always welcome to suggest a PR.
+Just fork this repo, write some code, add a pinch of tests and push your changes.
+Any feedback is appreciated.

 ## License
 [0BSD](./LICENSE.md)